|

 -

-If you are interested in an image processing or computer vision job outside
+If you are interested in an image processing or computer vision job

-of vision companies in Germany.
+machine vision companies in Germany.

 international research groups.